ntguru5/car-dealership/README.md

 ## Getting started
 1. Fork this repository
 2. Clone the forked repository to your local computer using: `git clone https://gitlab.com/toranaobrien/project-beta`
-3. From the project directory run the following Docker commands:
+3. From your project directory, run the following Docker commands:
 ```
     docker volume create beta-data
     docker compose build